jun1st/turbolinks/README.md

 # Turbolinks

-**Turbolinks makes navigating your web site faster.** In standard browser navigation every page is loaded anew.
+**Turbolinks makes navigating your web application faster.** In standard browser navigation every page is loaded anew.
 Resources are downloaded, JavaScript is evaluated, and CSS is processed.
 This takes time.
 But in most web applications these resources don't change between requests.
 So why spend time reloading them?
 Turbolinks speeds up navigation by persisting the current page and updating its contents in place, without reloading expensive resources.
 The result is dramatically improved load times.

+* graphic *

 ## Features

+- * good web citizen: works with back, reload automatically *
 - Optimizes navigation automatically.
 No need to annotate links or specify which parts of the page should change.
 - No server-side cooperation neccessary.
 Respond with full HTML pages, not fragments.
 - Instant navigation with caching.
 Recently-visited pages are redisplayed immediately and updated when a fresh response arrives.